 “Greenfield feels so genuine to me,” she says.
 “You don’t have the college infiltration that changes the whole makeup of the town here.”
 Growing up in Amherst, and spending a good deal of time living in Northampton, Becky finally found her niche in the heart of Greenfield.

 One of Greenfield’s many colorful murals beside the Vietnam Veterans War Memorial on Main Street.

 She found the little city to be a solid medium between the nearby college town of Amherst and the chic bustle of Northampton.

 “You can move here and get involved right away,” she says.
 “You don’t feel like an outsider for long.
 And for some communities it’s just harder to get connected.”
 But as any visitor to the area soon learns, this is not the case for Greenfield.

 There are several little bed & breakfasts that cater to out-of-towners in Greenfield.
 Consider staying the night at the Brandt House or the House on the Hill.

-It’s only a five minute drive to Greenfield center where the Brass Buckle on Main street offers a delicious, organic, and healthy breakfast or brunch.
-Try the corn cakes with kale and poached eggs.
-Or mingle with the locals and grab a more traditional breakfast meal at the veteran establishment Brad's Place that has weathered the decades in Greenfield for more than 40 years.
+It’s only a five minute drive to Greenfield center where the Siren Café on Main street offers a delicious, organic, and healthy breakfast or brunch.
+Or mingle with the locals and grab a more traditional breakfast meal at the veteran establishment Brad’s Place that has weathered the decades in Greenfield for more than 40 years.

 Besides popular breakfast pitstops conveniently located right in downtown Greenfield, there are lots of other eaterie, be it Thai or Mexican, pubs or pizza.